Tan Son Nhat International Airport: Inter-terminal transport

+On the airside, a dedicated shuttle bus operates for transit passengers from Terminal 3 to Gate A2 in Terminal 1.
+This service runs every 20 minutes from 07:00 to 03:00.
+From Gate A2, passengers can proceed to domestic departure gates within Terminal 1 or walk directly to Terminal 2 for international departures, as the two terminals are connected airside.
+There is no return airside service from Terminal 1 or 2 to Terminal 3; passengers arriving at these terminals must exit to the landside area to reach Terminal 3.

+Public transport

 Bus and shuttle

 A bus station is situated in front of the international terminal and is served by Ho Chi Minh City Bus.
 It is connected to the city center by bus line 109 and 152 as well as shuttle bus line 49.
 Connecting the airport to Vung Tau and other cities in Mekong Delta are express minibus services as well as bus line 119 (via Mien Tay Bus Station).

-Metro

-The airport is expected to be served by Ho Chi Minh City Metro Line 4B, connected to Line 4 and 5 with services to the southern and eastern area of the city.
-However, it is currently not known when the line will be constructed.